Canon 5D Mark II vs Panasonic GM5

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the GM5 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark II and GM5 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic GM5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.